Baker High School (Alabama)

 Baker High School is located in unincorporated Mobile County, Alabama, west of Mobile, and is a public high school operated by the Mobile County Public School System.
 The school educates students in grades 9-12.
-Baker High School is the largest high school in Mobile County with over 2,300 students enrolled and the second largest school in the state of Alabama.
+Baker High School is the largest high school in Mobile County with 2,421 students enrolled and the second largest school in the state of Alabama in 2024.

 History

-Baker School, established in 1903, was originally a one classroom school for grades 1-12.
+Baker School (Now Baker High School), established in 1903, was originally a one classroom school for grades 1-12.
 In 1927, the school became an official part of the Mobile County Public School System.
 This change brought new buildings to the campus.
 In 1930, the building to the right of the original school house would serve as the main building.
 The school received so much growth to the extent that a state-of-the-art building had to be built behind the historic structure.
 In the 1960s the school was split in two with lower and upper class levels.
 Also, new buildings were built with the lower elementary school absorbing the original building, and a 2-story building built for the high school.
 Later after the school districts were reformed, the elementary school would be renamed to Elsie Collier Elementary and moved to Snow Road.
 The old buildings became Causey Middle School.
 Causey was later moved to Snow Road, and the old Causey buildings were once again added as part of Baker High School.
 In early 2008, the school system decided to demolish the 107-years-old building.
 The old "annex" that was once Baker School, then Baker Elementary, then Causey Middle, still remains and is now the "Freshman Academy".